Steellow/dotfiles-w10/README.md

 Dotfiles for my i3 Linux.
-Using Manjaro
+Using Manjaro distro

-NOTE: TODO PROGRAM DOESN'T WORK PERFECTLY

 Requirements/recommendations: